What is Chemistry?

 There are various categories of chemical science including:

-Physiological or Biochemistry–study of the chemistry of living things and the chemical changes that occur in metabolism.
-Because this site is a member of the ALtruis Biomedical Network, the information will be focused on biochemistry.
+- Physiological or Biochemistry–study of the chemistry of living things and the chemical changes that occur in metabolism.

 Biological molecules usually contain atoms joined by covalent bonds formed by sharing pairs of electrons.
 Each atom can form a fixed number of covalent bonds in a definite spatial arrangement.
 Single and double covalent bonds are routinely seen.
 The most prevalent atoms of concern in biochemistry are carbon, hydrogen, oxygen, and nitrogen.